⚖️ Airport Comparison Tool

 🏢 Terminal Information

 Rügen Airport (GTI), also widely known as Güttin Airfield, is the primary aviation gateway for Germany's largest island, Rügen.
 Located in the municipality of Dreschvitz, approximately eight kilometers south of Bergen, the airport serves as a vital transportation link for the Baltic Sea region.
 It primarily supports domestic regional flights, private aviation, and specialized charter services, acting as a critical hub for tourism, commerce, and emergency services on the island.
 Its strategic position makes it an essential entry point for visitors seeking to explore the dramatic chalk cliffs and scenic seaside resorts of the Vorpommern-Rügen district.
-The airport features a modern terminal building that was inaugurated in 1998, housing a control tower, passenger processing areas, and a well-appointed restaurant.
+The airport operates a modern terminal building that was inaugurated in 1998, housing a control tower, passenger processing areas, and a well-appointed restaurant.
 The airfield layout is centered around a 900-meter tarmac runway (08/26) that is equipped with high-intensity lighting to support night-time operations.
 This infrastructure is specifically maintained to accommodate regional aircraft up to 5.7 tonnes, as well as a variety of private business jets and light aircraft.
 The compact and efficient design of the terminal ensures that transit times between check-in and boarding are minimal, providing a streamlined experience for all travelers.
 Amenities at GTI are tailored to provide a unique and comfortable experience for visitors to the island.
 The terminal restaurant and bistro feature a sun terrace with spectacular views of the runway, making it a popular spot for both travelers and aviation enthusiasts.
 Beyond standard transport, the airport offers specialized services such as sightseeing flights over the Jasmund National Park, tandem skydiving, and flight training for private pilots.
 Essential facilities include a briefing computer with internet access for flight crews, on-site fueling for Avgas and Jet A1, and both car and bicycle rental services directly at the terminal exit, allowing for immediate exploration of the island's natural wonders.

 🔄 Connection Tips